hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/txingestion.rst

 record time for each synchronizer.
-Your Tx History Ingestion should use that to update the last processed offset and record time (in addition to updating those after each transaction) so that it will resume processing transactions from that point on after a crash or restart.
+Your Tx History Ingestion should use that to update the last processed offset and record time (in addition to updating those after each transaction) so that it will resume processing transactions from that point on after a :ref:`crash or restart <crash-fault-tolerance>`.

 Offset checkpoints are in particular required around :ref:`Major Splice Upgrades <hard-synchronizer-migration>` where there is no Daml